 Unfortunately, there is no failsafe for preventing work glove contamination.
 Where there is contact, bacteria can transfer.
 However, there are a few things you can do to keep yourself and the people around you healthier, and also make the breeding ground of bacteria a little less friendly.

-Here are three tips to reduce the risk of bacterial contamination in your workplace:
+Here are some of the best practices for reducing the risk of bacterial contamination in your workplace:

 Bacteria doesn’t just live in hospitals: it’s virtually everywhere.
 And, because the human eye can’t see them without the aid of a microscope, you’ll never know if bacteria is present or what strain one type happens to be.
 Of course, this means that work gloves used by construction workers, loggers, and people in any other industry can be bacteria-laden throughout.

 Many work gloves are washable, and that’s one of the most effective approaches for knocking down bacteria colonies and starting fresh.
 The problem is, you can’t machine launder your gloves every single day.
 With each cycle, the material has a new chance to break down and lose its original level of hand protection.

 And, unfortunately, some gloves can’t be machine-laundered at all.
 If that’s the case, check with your work glove specialist to learn whether gentle hand laundering is a viable option for the gloves that you use on a daily basis.

 3. Keep Gloves Dry and Aired Out